M-Abdoon/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 invoke the function `alert` with an input string of `"Hello world!"`;

 What effect does calling the `alert` function have?
+A small box shows up showing the string "Hello world!".

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.

-What effect does calling the `prompt` function have?
+What effect does calling the `prompt` function have? a small box in the browser shows up and displays a form to fill.

-What is the return value of `prompt`?
+What is the return value of `prompt`? the return value of the 'prompt' is the string I enter in that box.